filipecalasans/ringbuffer/README.md

 $ apt-get install check
 ```

-The Unit Test modules are provided in the folder *tests*; to compile an run the tests, you can execute following sequence of commands inside the directory **tests**:
+The Unit Test modules are provided in the folder *tests*.
+To compile an run the tests, you can execute the following sequence of commands inside the directory **tests**:

 ```sh
 $ make && ./test